John Somers, 1st Baron Somers

-John Somers, 1st Baron Somers, (4 March 1651 – 26 April 1716) was an English jurist, Whig statesman and peer.
+John Somers, 1st Baron Somers, (4 March 1651 – 26 April 1716) was an English jurist and Whig statesman.
 Somers first came to national attention in the trial of the Seven Bishops where he was on their defence counsel.
 He published tracts on political topics such as the succession to the crown, where he elaborated his Whig principles in support of the Exclusionists.
 He played a leading part in shaping the Revolution settlement.
 He was Lord High Chancellor of England under King William III and was a chief architect of the union between England and Scotland achieved in 1707 and the Protestant succession achieved in 1714.
 He was a leading Whig during the twenty-five years after 1688; with four colleagues he formed the Whig Junto.

 Early life

 He was born at Claines, near Worcester, the eldest son of John Somers, an attorney in a large practice in that town, who had formerly fought on the side of the Parliament, and of Catherine Ceaverne of Shropshire.
 After being at school at Queen Mary's Grammar School, Walsall, and The King's School, Worcester he was entered as a gentleman commoner at Trinity College, Oxford, and afterwards studied law under Sir Francis Winnington, who became solicitor-general, and joined the Middle Temple.